Unconscious Research of Global Consciousness

 The principal public face of the Global Consciousness Project is Dr. Dean Radin, an electrical engineer and Ph.D. in psychology.
 Supporters like to say that the project is part of Princeton University, but this is not so.
 The project director, Roger Nelson, is in the Mechanical and Aerospace Engineering department there, but that's about the whole depth of the connection.
-Some of Nelson's resources, like the web site, are hosted by Princeton.
+Some of Nelson's resources, like the website, are hosted by Princeton.
 The project is funded by private donations through the Institute of Noetic Sciences in Petaluma, California.

 It is worthy to note that I cannot, in good conscience, criticize Dean Radin.
 He is said to be an awesome fiddle and banjo player, and the world needs more fiddle and banjo music.
 So, Dr. Radin, when you hear this podcast, know that I am at heart a supporter; and when you put down your random number generator, and pick up your banjo, I'll be in the front row.
 If you want to do some good in the world, stick with what works.
-Now let's talk about this Global Consciousness project of yours.
+Now let's talk about this Global Consciousness Project of yours.

-65 people at various locations around the world have a small hardware random number generator, which they call an egg, connected to a computer.
+As of 2007, 65 people at various locations around the world have a small hardware random number generator, which they call an egg, connected to a computer.
 All day, every day, each one spits out random numbers, which are regularly transmitted through the Internet to Nelson's server in Princeton, New Jersey.
-When the researchers choose an event, they pull the data from that time and put it through a series of filters and analyses and find patterns they say are improbably less random.
-I'm not going to go into all the details of how they do this, it's really boring and confusing if you're not a statistician, but they do openly publish all their methodology on Nelson's web site at noosphere.princeton.edu.
+When the researchers choose an important world event, they pull the data from that time and put it through a series of filters and analyses and find patterns they say are improbably less random.
+I'm not going to go into all the details of how they do this, it's really boring and confusing if you're not a statistician, but they do openly publish all their methodology on Nelson's website at noosphere.princeton.edu.
 Their theory is that somehow, the collective consciousness of all the emotional or psychological energy of people focused on the chosen event, somehow affects the random number generators.
 They do not presume to have any hypothesis for how or why this might be possible, or what the mechanism might be, or really any satisfactory answers to any questions that mainstream scientists have asked them.
 They simply put forth their findings for what they're worth, and they urge you and and I and everyone else to look at their results and hopefully conclude, as they have, that there's something to all of this, and that it's worthy of further research.

 The problem is that people outside their lab either fail to reach the same conclusions or find their methodology so flawed that it's pointless to even review the findings.
 They do publish what they call criticism on their web site, but it's mainly comments and suggestions from their associates.
 There is not a lot of published criticism of Global Consciousness out there to cite, and one reason is that their theory lacks consistent claims that are specific enough to be tested.
 Here are two fundamental questions that they must answer and have not: